74 MIN READ

 I am most grateful to Subhak Mahato for permission to use his photo of the Tinker Pass and to Jamie McGuinness for permission to use his spectacular photo of the Urai Lekh Pass.
 My thanks also to Jim Fisher for permitting me to use his photo of Malcolm Meerendonk and Dor Bahadur Bista.

 Cover photo: Looking north toward Nubri over the village of Setibas, the location of one of the Indian checkposts.
 The three passes from Nubri into Tibet—Gya La, Lachen, and Lachung—are located a five- to six-day walk away.
-Sam Cowa
+Sam Cowan

 5 min read